Amar-Ram2003/Local-Repo/README.md

-This is my local repo
+This is my local repog
 this is for testing the branch features,switched to branch called study